 Management

-Management influences the company through their roles and responsibilities to lead and direct the organization.
-They are also responsible for planning, organizing, and controlling resources within the company.
+Management influences the company through its roles and responsibilities to lead and direct the organization.
+It is also responsible for planning, organizing, and controlling resources within the company.

 Management includes those who occupy managerial positions.
 They include directors and managers.
 They have the power and official authority to rule and are obeyed by others under them.